randat9/readme/README.md

 # Playing cards

-[Playing Cards](https://colab.research.google.com/drive/1h1RjOziH5jb5OuE33Pj00O53FxZ8KCxF?authuser=1#scrollTo=CGAVq499iQzZ) is the project where we use python to solve game card problem to find a good results, Project use a function RL
+[Playing Cards](https://colab.research.google.com/drive/1h1RjOziH5jb5OuE33Pj00O53FxZ8KCxF?authuser=1#scrollTo=CGAVq499iQzZ) is the project where we use python to solve game card problem to find a good results, is intended to be a card game between two players, the player with the most points wins

 # Project status